lukesaltweather/Akashi/docs/Add/index.rst

 ==============================
 Add
 ==============================
+Cog with all of the commands used for adding to the database

 Commands
 ^^^^^^^^^^
 .. toctree::
-    :maxdepth: 2
+    :maxdepth: 1

     addstaff
     addproject
     massaddchapter
     addchapter

-Cog with all of the commands used for adding to the database